DELAWARE STATE POLICE HOMICIDE UNIT

 The Delaware State Police Homicide Section is comprised of three distinct and unique units; the Homicide Unit, the Forensic Firearms Services Unit and the Crime Lab.
 These units are staffed by talented civilian and sworn Divisional employees with specialized training and advanced education allowing them to detect crimes, identify suspects and prosecute the offenders in Delaware courts.

 Established in 1989, the Delaware State Police (DSP) Homicide Unit is comprised of five sworn members and one civilian administrative assistant.
-The primary responsibilities of the Homicide Unit include the investigation of homicides, suspicious deaths and missing persons in which the person is suspected to be deceased.
+The primary responsibilities of the Homicide Unit include the investigation of homicides, suspicious deaths, and missing persons in which the person is suspected to be deceased.
 The Homicide Unit also investigates officer involved uses of deadly force, attempted murders and selected assaults.
 In addition to new investigations, the Homicide Unit is responsible for investigating “cold case” homicides.

 Within the DSP Homicide Section is the Forensic Firearms Services Unit (FFSU).
 The FFSU was created in November 2006 to assist all law enforcement agencies in Delaware with the investigation of gun related and other violent crimes by examining firearms and ballistic related evidence collected during criminal investigations.
-The FFSU is staffed by Detective John Ubil who serves as the IBIS technician and Mr. Carl Rone who is the certified forensic firearms examiner.
+The FFSU is staffed by Detective John Ubil who serves as the Brasstrax technician and Mr. Carl Rone who is the certified forensic firearms examiner.

 In addition to the above services provided by the Crime Lab, Director Willey also performs calibration checks of the Ionscan instrument maintained by the Delaware National Guard.
 The Ionscan is used to detect trace amounts of illegal drugs and explosives.
 As cost center manager, Director Willey also manages funds allocated for the purchase of supplies used by the Forensic Firearms Services Unit, the Homicide Unit, the Crime Lab and the three statewide DSP evidence detection units and crash reconstruction units.
 Director Willey also serves as the DSP forensic microscopist and conducts hair and fiber analysis upon request.

-- Information obtained from 2011 DSP Annual Report -
+- Information obtained from 2012 DSP Annual Report -